patres2002/SFE-Proj-59/README.md

 # Software Engineering Group 59

 ## QMUL issues and EC tracker

+WINDOWS:

-To run the development server, you must have the latest version of pyhton installed.
+To run the development server, you must have the latest version of python installed.

-To check you have it installed, gon on windows command prompt and type in :
+To check you have it installed, go on windows command prompt and type in :

 python --version

 Your latest installation should show up.
 Now you have python installed, on windows command prompt type in

 python -m pip install flask

-this will install flask.
+This will install flask.
 Next, on your IDE, right click the app.py file and run the code.
 In the output, a link to a development server will load

 Enter the virtualenv (has all the dependancies):

 MacOS/Linux: `source env/bin/activate`

-Windows: `\env\Scripts\activate.bat`

 Then run app.py: